scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** bludgeoning

 Conjure a barrage of stones in an arc 3 tiles wide and 3 tiles long.
 Each creature makes a defense roll against your spellcasting roll.
-Roll 3 wound dice, starting from the closest hit creature split the damage evenly across all hit creatures, up to a max of 3.
+Roll 3 wound dice, starting from the closest hit creature split the damage evenly across all hit creatures, up to a max of 3 wounds per creature.
 Creatures are staggered on a critical.

 Add a wound die and increase the length of the arc by 1 for every level cast above cantrip.